rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 2.0 =
+* Refactored the code
+* Improved the popup window - no more multiple popups!

 = 1.13 =
 * Fix bug that links weren't nofollowing in the description.
 * Add "Subscribe to Newsletter" checkbox to newsletter page.